 The Company, in the normal course of business, has transactions with related parties.
-Such transactions are unsecured, non-interest bearing and with no definite terms or repayments period.
+Such transactions are unsecured and partially impaired.
 The Company did not provide nor received any guarantee on its transaction with related parties.
 All outstanding balances are to be settled through cash or offsetting arrangement.
 This account consists of advances to Forum Exploration, Inc. (FEI) and The Wellex Group, Inc. (TWGI).
-Total amount recorded for the year 2019 and 2018 (net of allowance for impairment loss of ₱221,205,384 and ₱221,205,384) were ₱250,239,312 and ₱252,422,624, respectively.
-See attached Notes to Financial Statements for a detailed description of the changes in accounting policies and procedures (Note 3).
+Total amount recorded for the year 2020 and 2019 (net of allowance for impairment loss of ₱221,205,384 and ₱221,205,384) were ₱247,332,685 and ₱250,239,312, respectively.
+Decrease by ₱2.9 million or 1.16% is due to cash collected from related parties.